xpack/web-doxygen/website/docs/api/classes/eclipsehelp.md

 ## Description {#details}

-<p>Generator for Eclipse help files.</p>
+Generator for Eclipse help files.

-<p>This class generates the Eclipse specific help files.
-These files can be used to generate a help plugin readable by the Eclipse IDE.</p>
+This class generates the Eclipse specific help files.
+These files can be used to generate a help plugin readable by the Eclipse IDE.

-<p>Definition at line 43 of file <a href="/web-doxygen/docs/api/files/src/eclipsehelp-h">eclipsehelp.h</a>.</p>
+Definition at line 43 of file <a href="/web-doxygen/docs/api/files/src/eclipsehelp-h">eclipsehelp.h</a>.

 <div class="doxySectionDef">